pedronauck/micro-router/README.md

 ##### `req.body`

-Finally, the last property of `req` parameter that you might use a lot is `body`, that represent your body requisition passed through your method.
+Finally, the last property of `req` parameter that you might use a lot is `body` that representsfix your body requisition passed through your method.
 Note that `body` result is the same that you will sent, here the body hasn't any parser, if you can parse it you need to do that by yourself

 ```js
 const { router, post } = require('microrouter')